darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 ```

 - While this is running, verify data isn't being loaded through the client by running nload to monitor network throughput in real time on the client.
-Monitor the throughput for a few seconds then exit nload by using Control+Z.
+Monitor the throughput for a few seconds then exit nload by using Ctrl+Z.

 ```sh
 nload -u M